Tips for packing excess liquids for flights with babies and toddlers – beyond the 311 rule

 If you’ll be flying with a baby or toddler, remember that your pint-sized companion is entitled to bring onboard a “reasonable amount” of liquids or gels beyond the 3-1-1 rule for liquids in carry on baggage.

-Here are the details of which liquids are allowed and tips for traveling with extra liquids in your carry on bag.
+Here are the details of which liquids are allowed and tips for HOW TO TRAVEL with extra liquids in your carry on bag.
+But first – pin this to your travel board for future reference (and to help others)!

 Why the 311 rule doesn’t apply to certain liquids: